giuper/FOSAD22/Code/09-AppCallInGroups/README.md

 # *Introduction to blockchain and smart contract design*
 ## FOSAD 22 ##

-## Smart Signatures in Atomic Groups ##
+## Application Calls in Atomic Groups ##

-Atomic groups consists of transactions that will either be all accepted or all rejected, independentely of how the transaction is signed.
+Atomic groups consists of transactions that will either be all accepted or all rejected, independentely of the nature of the transaction.
-In this unit we will use atomic groups of transactions in which one of the transactions is signed with a logic signature.
+In this unit we will use atomic groups of transactions in which one of the transactions is an application call.

 Specifically, we consider the game of NIM of the previous unit in which the dealer imposes a fee of 1 Algo for each move.
 This is implemented